 Application Process and Program Fees

 A deposit is required upon application to be considered.
 If you are not accepted, your deposit will be refunded.
 If you are accepted, you will receive confirmation and be forwarded an invoice for the remainder of the program fees.
 You will also be asked to submit a current headshot so our staff can identify you at the airport.
-All program fees are due by March 23rd.
-Refer to the current program page for current trip fees.
+All program fees are due by by the Final Payment Due Date.
+Refer to the current program page for current trip fees and deadlines.

 What is covered: Program Fees and your deposit cover all activity fees, boat rides, meals on site, housing, transportation on site, and all instructional material.